In Exercises 13–16, find the margin of error for the values of c,... | Channels for Pearson+

 Confidence Level (c)

 The confidence level represents the probability that the margin of error will contain the true population parameter.
-In this case, a confidence level of 0.975 means that if the same sampling method were repeated multiple times, approximately 97.5% of the calculated margins of error would capture the true value.
-It reflects the degree of certainty in the results.
+A confidence level of 0.95, for example, means that if the same sampling procedure were repeated multiple times, approximately 95% of the calculated margins of error would capture the true parameter.

 Recommended video: